IntersectMBO/ouroboros-network/ouroboros-consensus/docs/Testing.md

 predictions about the "future" also work as correctly (including that the conversions say "outside range" if and only if the model expects them to be).

-#### `Test.Consensus.Protocol.PBFT`

-The PBFT consensus protocol needs to verify that within any given window, there is no more than a certain threshold of slots signed by a single key.
-This sounds easy enough, but it's complicated by two factors: first, it must support rollback, and second, it must deal with EBBs, a special kind of block on the Byron chain that shares a `SlotNo` and a `BlockNo` with non-EBB blocks, leading to all kinds of trouble.

-The tests here are property tests that validate that we can always rollback to the state we're interested in, within the contraints set by `k` (the security parameter, indicating how far we can rollback), whether or not EBBs are present.

-**Stats.** The PBFT state implementation (not the entire protocol) is 750 loc;
-the tests are 700 loc.

 ## Consensus tests

 The main consensus tests are the consensus layer's sophisticated tests.
 They are